georghe-crihan/imgact_linux/README.md

 NB: The kext uses the kernel directly (not via the KPI ABI), so it is strongly kernel version dependent and has to be rebuilt after every version change.

-Installing and loading under today's OSX requires either SPI switched off, which I strongly discourage, or signing via the _codesign(1)_ tool, perhaps with a self-signed CA, certificate installed locally.
+Installing and loading under today's OSX requires either SPI switched off.

+NB: Signing via the _codesign(1)_ tool, perhaps with a self-signed CA, certificate installed locally just won't work.

 Special thanks to Robert Watson of the FreeBSD project for his marvelous [kernel FXR](http://fxr.watson.org/fxr) online.